PixarAnimationStudios/OpenSubdiv/documentation/sdc_overview.rst

 Mask queries require an interface to a topological neighborhood, currently labeled **FACE**, **EDGE** and **VERTEX**.
-This naming potentially implies more generality than intended as such classes are only expected to provide the methods required of the mask queries to compute its associated weights.
+This naming potentially implies more generality than intended, as such classes are only expected to provide the methods required of the mask queries to compute its associated weights.
 While all methods must be defined, some may rarely be invoked, and the client has considerable flexibility in the implementation of these: they can defer some